 Meanwhile, falling prices for domestic goods (possibly due to currency depreciation) make these goods cheaper for foreigners, thereby increasing net exports.

-How does aggregate demand affect aggregate supply
+How the aggregate demand affects aggregate supply

 Aggregate demand is a key concept in Keynesian economics.
 In this concept, the government must strive to stimulate aggregate demand to ensure full employment.
 Increasing aggregate demand is a necessary condition for an increase in aggregate supply.